codeplaysoftware/standards-proposals/placeholder_accessors/index.md

 `handler::require(accessor<T, dim, mode, target, acess::placeholder::true_t>)`
 that registers the requirements of the placeholder accessor on the given command group.

+Another method, that allows specifying the memory object the placeholder accessor will be associated is also provided:

+`handler::require(buffer<T, dim> b,
+    accessor<T, dim, mode, target, acess::placeholder::true_t>)`

 [1]: https://github.com/codeplaysoftware/sycl-blas "SYCL-BLAS"